The Thomas (Tom) L. Vincent Best Paper Award

 The author or an author of the winning paper will be invited to present the winning research at the corresponding Symposium on Dynamic Games, for which the registration fee will be waived.
 In exceptional circumstances, some of the travel expenses for the presenting author may be waived.

 All unpublished papers are eligible for the award.
 A paper may be submitted for consideration for the Award only once.
 To be considered for the award, a paper should be in the area of evolutionary game theory.
-The paper must be submitted to the International Society of Dynamic Games at least four months prior to the Symposium for consideration for The Tom Vincent Best Paper Award according to the guidelines provided in the Call for Submissions.
+The paper must be submitted to the International Society of Dynamic Games at least one month prior to the Symposium for consideration for The Tom Vincent Best Paper Award according to the guidelines provided in the Call for Submissions.

 The primary criterion is the scientific excellence of the considered paper in the area of evolutionary game theory.
 The jury may come to the conclusion that no paper deserves the award.
 In that case, no winner will be declared.